Tribal Youth Justice Resource Center

 Email: [email protected]

-This Web site is funded through a grant from the Office of Juvenile Justice and Delinquency Prevention, Office of Justice Programs, U.S. Department of Justice.
+This website is funded through a grant from the Office of Juvenile Justice and Delinquency Prevention, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this Web site (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
-Funded by grant #15PJDP-21-GK-04048-MUMU.
+Funded by grant #15PJDP-24-GK-02602-MUMU.

 • Support for Tribes